HPDE Tech Inspection

 Prior to arriving to the track or tech, this form should be downloaded, printed and filled out –> http://www.nasaproracing.com/forms/form_hpde_tech.pdf

 Every car that wishes to participate in a NASA Event is required to pass a Tech inspection prior to driving on the track.
 For events that run all weekend, vehicles that are inspected on Saturday do not require to be re-inspected on Sunday.
 Vehicles that only run on Sunday will need to be inspected that morning.
 Participants need to be aware of the drivers meeting and start time of the event and plan accordingly.
-If participants arrive after the drivers meeting and still need a tech inspection, they may lose track time due to tech official staff not being available before the members 1st session.
 We suggest arriving onsite 45-90 minutes prior to the drivers meeting to ensure enough time to paddock, prep and get their car tech’d prior to the drivers meeting.

-Virtually every (non-convertible) vehicle that is left stock will pass tech without issue.
-Some convertibles will pass tech if the manufacturer (not a dealership brochure) is willing to state in writting that their vehicle has provisions to withstance a rollover accident.
-Any convertible without this documentation must have aftermarket rollover protection (rollbar or rollcage) per the CCRs.
+Virtually every modern (non-convertible) vehicle that is left stock will pass tech without issue.
+Some convertibles will pass tech if the manufacturer (not a dealership brochure) advertises their vehicle being capable of providing occupant rollover protection.
+Any convertible without this documentation must have adequate aftermarket rollover protection.
+Our recommendation is to follow the guidelines for rollbar or rollcage design per the CCRs (link below).

 NOTE: A list of known approved convertibles is listed at the bottom of this page.

 Tech inspectors are not concerned with performance enhancing modifications as long as they visually look as though all modifications look properly installed with no defects, leaks, etc. The use of nitrous oxide is not specifically prohibited in HPDE but locally we do not allow for it in any of the non-competition sessions (i.e. all “HPDE” groups).